bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 ### Kiasi (1 Tim.
 3:2; Tito 1:8)

 The term "self-control" "covers a range of meaning (prudence, moderation, sobriety), but gives the general sense of control over the behavior and the impulses and emotions beneath it."<sup>[5]</sup> Not everything is good for us.
 We need to learn to say "no" to the things that we want.
 When we come to Christ, we have to learn to deny ungodliness and worldly passions (Titus 2:11-12).
-Neno ”kiasi” linagusa maana mbalimbali(upole, kiasi, ukatili)lakini inatoa hisia za jumla za kiasi juu ya tabia na misukumo na hisia chini yake.”<sup>[5]</sup> sio kila kitu ni kizuri kwetu.
-Tunatakiwa tujifunze kusema “hapana” katika vitu tunavyovihitaji.
-Tunapokuja kwa Yesu, tunatakiwa tujifunze kukataa uasi na tamaa za kidunia(Tito 2:11-12).
+Neno "kiasi" linagusa maana mbalimbali (upole, kiasi, ukatili)lakini inatoa hisia za jumla za kiasi juu ya tabia na misukumo na hisia chini yake."<sup>[5]</sup> sio kila kitu ni kizuri kwetu.
+Tunatakiwa tujifunze kusema "hapana" katika vitu tunavyovihitaji.
+Tunapokuja kwa Yesu, tunatakiwa tujifunze kukataa uasi na tamaa za kidunia (Tit.
+2:11-12).

 This is for all believers and not just for leaders (1 Tim.
 2:9, 15; Titus 2:2, 4-6).
 Hii ni kwaajili ya waamini wote na sio tu viongozi (1 Tim.
 2:9, 15; Tit.
 2:2 , 4-6).

 ### Not angry (1 Tim.
 3:3; Titus 1:7)

-### Asiwe mwepesi wa hasira(1 Tim.
-3:3; Tito 1:7)
+### Asiwe mwepesi wa hasira (1 Tim.
+3:3; Tit.
+1:7)

 - They must not be "a striker" (1 Tim.
 3:3; Titus 1:7)
-  -Asiwe “mgomvi”(1 Tim.3:3; Tito 1:7)
+  -Asiwe "mgomvi" (1 Tim.
+3:3; Tito 1:7)
 - They must not be "a brawler" (1 Tim.
 3:3)
-  -Si “mpiga watu”(1 Tim.3:3)
+  -Si "mpiga watu"(1 Tim.
+3:3)
 - They must not be "soon angry" (Titus 1:7)
-- Wasiwe “wepesi wa hasira”(Tito 1:7)
+- Wasiwe "wepesi wa hasira"(Tito 1:7)

 ### Not greedy for money (1 Tim.
 3:8; Titus 1:7)

-### Si walafi wa fedha (1 Tim.3:8; Tito 1:7)
+### Si walafi wa fedha (1 Tim.
+3:8; Tito 1:7)

 A leader in the church should not love money.
 We will talk more about leaders and money later.
 Kiongozi katika kanisa asiwe mwenye kupenda fedha.
 Tutaongea Zaidi kuhusu viongozi na fedha baadaye.

 ### Must take good care of his family (1 Tim.
 3:4, 12; Titus 1:6)

-### Anatakiwa aitunze familia yake vizuri(1 Tim.
-3:4; Tito 1:6)
+### Anatakiwa aitunze familia yake vizuri (1 Tim.
+3:4; Tit.
+1:6)

 The leader in the church must first be a good leader in the home.
 If he cannot take care of his family, how can he take care of the church?
 Kiongozi katika kanisa lazima kwanza awe kiongozi mzuri katika familia yake.
 Kama hawezi kuitunza familia yake, atawezaje kulitunza kanisa?

 ### Hospitable (1 Tim.
 3:2; Titus 1:8)

-### Mkarimu (1 Tim.3:2; Tito 1:8)
+### Mkarimu (1 Tim.
+3:2; Tito 1:8)

 "Given the dangers of travel in the empire and the economic uncertainties faced by many believers, the early Christian mission and churches depended upon those who would open their homes and share their goods."<sup>[6]</sup> Jesus did not have His own house, but needed to stay in the house of other people.
 All Christians were supposed to be ready to receive the guest into their homes (Rom.
 12:13; Heb.
 13:2; 1 Pet.
 4:9; 3 John 1:8).
-Tunapewa hatari ya kusafiri katika himaya na kutokuwa na uhakika wa uchumi walioupitia waamini, huduma ya awali ya Kikristo na makanisa yalitegemea wale watakaofungua nyumba zao na kuwapokea wageni katika nyumba zao na kutoa vitu vyao,”<sup>[6]</sup> Yesu hakuwa na nyumba yake mwenyewe, bali alitaka kukaa katika nyumba za wengine.
+Tunapewa hatari ya kusafiri katika himaya na kutokuwa na uhakika wa uchumi walioupitia waamini, huduma ya awali ya Kikristo na makanisa yalitegemea wale watakaofungua nyumba zao na kuwapokea wageni katika nyumba zao na kutoa vitu vyao,"<sup>[6]</sup> Yesu hakuwa na nyumba yake mwenyewe, bali alitaka kukaa katika nyumba za wengine.
 Wakristo wote walitakiwa kuwa tayari kupokea wageni katika nyumba zao (Rum.
-12:13; Waebrania 13:2; 1 Pet.4:9; 3Yoh 1:8).
+12:13; Ebr.
+13:2; 1 Pet.
+4:9; 3 Yoh.
+1:8).

 The Shepherd of Hermas, which was a document used for teaching in the early church, says:
 Mchungaji wa Hermas, ambayo ilikuwa ni taarifa iliyotumika kwaajili ya mafundisho katika kanisa la kwanza, inasema: